Craft Buds

 100_6468

-Next, you’ll want to cut a piece of fusible fleece to the size of one patchwork rectangle.
-Follow the manufacturer’s directions to iron on the fleece to the back (wrong) side of the plus-sign piece, making sure no stray threads are sandwiched between the layers (these may be visible through the white on the finished product if you leave them in).
+Next, you’ll want to cut a piece of fusible Fleece to the size of one patchwork rectangle.
+Follow the manufacturer’s directions to iron on the Fleece to the back (wrong) side of the plus-sign piece, making sure no stray threads are sandwiched between the layers (these may be visible through the white on the finished product if you leave them in).
 Repeat with the improv pieces side.

 100_6469